CubityFirst/skyblockguides/docs/Writings/Please Nerf Flies.md

 Euclid Wheat hoes were nerfed in cost when the garden came out after people realized that the recipe was disproportionately high due to the difference in compression ratio.

+(The farming community uses a system called "Farming Weight" to approximate the differences between these crops and to have one total number that you can use to compare players, despite them potentially having wildly different farming histories.
+You can read more about the Farming Weight System [here](https://elitebot.dev/info).
+This allows for comparison between different disciplines despite the numbers themselves being wildly different, for example - In an hour you can harvest roughly 4.53m carrots, which would result in ~15 farming weight.
+An hour of Wheat farming would give ~1.5m Wheat (and some number of seeds), which would result in ~15 farming weight.

+This allows the graph to be balanced around the amount of effort required for each crop collection.)
 ## How do you break pest farming?

 As it stands, Pest Farming has a few quirks that makes it the most effective tactic available.
 Cactus & Cane have a "bug" where since you're breaking the middle block of a two block tall crop (effectively), you get double the drop-rate on certain items such as Fermentos, or Pest Spawns.